marabesi/smelly-test/vscode/README.md

     - Identify **if** statements in the test code
     - Identify **for of** loops in the test code
     - Identify **setTimeout** in the test code

+## Planned smells

+- detect console logs as a reference to the loudmouth
+- heuristics regarding mocks with jest
+- heuristics regarding test size